Cogneethi/cogneethi/_pages/about.md

 * Share on Twitter and tag [@cogneethi](https://twitter.com/cogneethi){:target="_blank"}
 * Share on Social - LinkedIn/Quora/Reddit etc
 * Tell your friends - WhatsApp/iMessage/Messenger/WeChat/Line/Telegram etc.

-### Your support
-If there is considerable [support](/donate) for this kind of tutorials, I will continue making more on the same lines.

 ### Contact
 If you want to get in touch, or if you have any comments, suggestions or feedback, you can [contact me](/contact).